-The following information contains general dispute resolution tips for situations that may arise and is not a substitute for legal advice.
+The following information contains general dispute resolution tips and is not a substitute for legal advice.
 There is currently no specific dispute resolution mechanism (for example, a tribunal or service) to help condominium boards deal with issues that arise.
 However, boards may consider alternative dispute resolution options (such as mediation or arbitration) or court action to solve their problems.
 If you are a condominium board and have a dispute, you should seek legal advice.
 If a dispute involves a bylaw, refer to our website page on Bylaws & Rules.

 1) Promptly follow-up